Pascal-So/aris-groundstation/README.md

 If Pascal told you something should be working, but it appears to not be working, make sure you've got the newest version with `git pull` before asking.

+If you ran `git pull`, but nothing changes, remember to run `docker-compose build` to rebuild the docker images.

 ### Containers
 If a container is not running, check if the block in `docker-compose.yml` is commented out.